alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 **The WildXR application is not playing the expected content:**
 - WildXR instances depend on connection with the WildXR.org website to play specific content
 - Ensure that you have created a **WildXR Number** through the application and registered your device according to the **Web Portal Device Management Guide**
-- If you have not been trained on the **WildXR.org** web site, or are unsure of next steps to assign an **Installation** to your headset, please contact WPS staff for assistance
+- If you have not been trained on the **WildXR.org** website, or are unsure of next steps to assign an **Installation** to your headset, please contact WPS staff for assistance

 **The WildXR application is not launching automatically on headset startup:**
 - Make sure that the **WildXRAutoPing** application has been installed on your device